Weymouth Injury Lawyer

 In Weymouth, MA, there were a total of 215 premature deaths reported in 2009.
 Based on data from Mass.gov, this means the premature mortality rate for Weymouth was 373.7 fatalities out of 100,000 people.
 A premature death is defined as dying before the age of 75.

 When premature deaths result from the negligence or wrongdoing of another person or company, surviving family members of the victim should consult with a Weymouth personal injury lawyer for help making a claim for damages.
 In cases where negligence leads to an injury that is not fatal, the victim can make a personal injury claim to recover compensation for losses.
-The Law Offices of Jeffrey S. Glassman can help those who have been harmed to pursue a claim for monetary compensation.Personal Injury Risks in Weymouth
+Jeffrey Glassman Injury Lawyers can help those who have been harmed to pursue a claim for monetary compensation.Personal Injury Risks in Weymouth

 In 2008, there were a total of 2,820 fatalities due to injury in Massachusetts.
 Injuries were the leading cause of fatalities among people between the ages of one and 44.
 Among this age group, 31 percent of fatalities occurred due to injury, according to Mass.gov.
 Of the injury-related deaths that occurred, 72 percent happened because of accidental or unintentional injuries in 2008.
 Top causes of these unintentional injuries including poisonings, falls, strangulation and motor-vehicle related deaths.
 Falls caused 18 percent of fatalities due to injury and motor-vehicle collisions caused 13 percent of fatalities due to injury.